 When we'd finished our pizza, we walked around the corner to visit Volpetti, an Italian delicacies store focusing on meats and cheese.

-One guy on our tour had let Dominico know that prosciutto is his favorite Italian food and so he got to taste first.
+One guy on our Taste of Testaccio food tour had let Dominico know that prosciutto is his favorite Italian food and so he got to taste first.
 You could just tell by his face that the prosciutto from Volpetti received a big “approved!”.

 We also tried salami and two kinds of cheese, after which we had the opportunity to wander around the small store and buy something if we wished to do so.
 You could tell the owners are very proud of their products and they even offered us more things to try.